Last updated on 13/05/24

 Applying for a master’s degree in Spain

 Some Spanish universities require any documents issued by foreign universities to be translated into Spanish as part of the application process.
 This normally means translating your foreign degree certificate and academic transcript.
-Each university has their own admission criteria and requirements, so they may require other documents to be translated or no translation at all.
+Each university has its own admission criteria and requirements, so they may require other documents to be translated or no translation at all.

 Proving your working experience abroad